jbyuki/instant.nvim/README.md

 #### Session sharing

 For a more advanced sharing setup.
 It shares all opened buffers (including hidden, not special) with the other user.
 Newly created buffers are automatically synced.
-There are still some issues with renaming but should be fixed soon.

 [![Untitled-Project.gif](https://i.postimg.cc/ydM961f3/Untitled-Project.gif)](https://postimg.cc/gXKrNWbG)